opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 Moving a work package will change its attributes, depending on the kind of list displayed, e.g. hierarchy changes or priority.

 To keep the sorting it is necessary to [save the work package view](#save-work-package-views).
+Please note: This has no effect on the "All open" view; you have to save your sorting with another name.

 ## How to switch from flat list to hierarchy mode?